There are many ways to make money as a 3D-Artist. The question, though, should really be: How do youwant to make money as a 3D Artist?

 Full- or Part-Time Employed

-You can work full- or part-time at a 3D Animation Studio, a VFX Shop, an Advertising Agency and the like.
-Depending on the size of the Company, it will prefer 3D Generalists or Specialists.
+You can work full- or part-time at a 3D Animation Studio, a VFX Shop, an Advertising Agency, etc. Depending on the size of the Company, it will prefer 3D Generalists or Specialists.
 Small shops prefer Generalists that can cover many different areas of a pipeline, large Studios want specialists.

-Over-time is common to meet project deadlines, but income is steady and you usually don’t have to worry about finding new work, since this is the Studios job.
+Over-time is common to meet project deadlines, but income is steady and you usually don’t have to worry about finding new Projects to work on, since this is the Studio’s job.

-Freelance too is very common.
-As a Freelancer you usually use Hard- and Software of the Studio that is hiring you and you work on-site.
+Freelancing, too, is very common.
+As a Freelancer, you usually use Hard- and Software of the Studio that is hiring you and you work on-site.

-Being a Freelancer usually is only possible in Areas, such as large cities, with lots of relevant Companies you can go work for to be able to work without having to worry about your next job.
+Being an on-site Freelancer is usually only possible in areas such as larger cities, with lots of relevant Companies that can book you.
+That way you’ll be able to work without having to worry about your next pay check.

-As a Freelancer you will have to go find work yourself and have good relationships with the companies hiring you in order to have them book you multiple times and recommend you to others.
+As a Freelancer, you will have to go find work yourself and have good relationships with the businesses hiring you in order to have them book you multiple times and recommend you to others.

 Business Owner / Solo-Preneur

-Now, if you consider yourself a Freelancer but are working from home and not or seldomly being managed by the companies Staff, then maybe you have to change your definition a bit, because it looks as though you are a Business owner.
+Now, if you consider yourself a Freelancer but are working from home and not or seldom being managed by the company’s staff, then maybe you have to change your definition because it looks as though you are operating like a (one-man) business.

 Automatic / Passive Income as a 3D Artist

 So let me recap: We need money to work on our own projects.
-This is where automatic and passive income streams are great.
+This is where automatic or passive income streams are great.

-1. Sell Tools and Plugins for 3d Softwares
+1. Sell Tools and Plugins for 3d Software

-Writing and selling plugins and scripts for 3D Software is something you can do, when you have coding skills and know what artists are looking for to make their lives easier.
+Writing and selling plugins or scripts for 3D Software is something you can do when you have coding skills and know what artists are looking for to make their lives easier.

-This can be as easy as scripting a button on top of the user interface of a command, that is usually hidden deep inside a menu.
+This can be as easy as scripting a button into the user interface to make a command more accessible, which is usually hidden deep inside a menu.

 You can code a plugin, that fixes missing texture paths at the click of a button, or automatically instantiates duplicate objects.

-People who know their way around 3D and know how 3D Artists work from their own experience can add tremendous value to any 3D Team not only on terms of pipeline optimization.
+People who know their way around 3D and know how 3D Artists work from their own experience can add tremendous value to any 3D Team not only in terms of pipeline optimization.

 Here are some pointers where you can start selling your Plugins and Scripts right now:

-There are so many different render engines and 3D Packages out today, that the need for specialized materials will stay on a high in the foreseeable future.
+There are so many different render engines and 3D Packages out today, that the need for specialized materials will stay high in the foreseeable future.

 3. Make money selling Courses on Udemy

 Selling Tutorials and Courses on popular learning-platforms can be extremely lucrative.
 Just take a look at some of these people who have sold a multitude of courses.
-That particular course has over 3000 enrollments, at 10$ a pop, you do the math!
+That particular course has over 10.000 enrollments, at 10$ a pop, that’s quite a sum.

-As a 3D Artist all you need is a Microphone and Cam some screen recording software and you are set.
+As a 3D Artist, all you need is a Microphone and Camera, some screen recording software, and you’re all set.